turangarusso/NC2-ADA/README.md

 ## Key Features

 * Search Bar
-  - Instantly find your points.
+  - Instantly find your point of interest.
-* Localization with MapKit
+* Apple Map implemented with MapKit
+* Show current user location
 * Work Offline with CoreData
-* Custom Map Annotation for each point
+* Custom Map Annotations for each point of interest
-* Show important information about each point
+* Show important information about each point of interest

 ## How To Use